thisisagile/easy/README.md

 [![npm package](https://img.shields.io/npm/v/@thisisagile/easy.svg)](https://www.npmjs.com/package/@thisisagile/easy)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-Straightforward library for building domain-driven microservice architectures, implementing a simple evolutionary architecture.
+Straightforward, smart library for building domain-driven microservice architectures, implementing a simple evolutionary architecture.
 This library is distilled from projects where the teams I've worked with built platforms based on a simple, common architecture where each service centers around a small part of the platform domain.

 This library will include best and foremost simple practices to support building microservices, based on the following software architecture and patterns: